 As a REIT, the majority of our revenues are derived from rent received from our tenants under long-term triple-net leases.
-Currently, we have master leases with Penn, Eldorado and Boyd under which we lease 31, five and three properties, respectively, to these tenants.
-We also have a long-term lease with Casino Queen and a separate single property lease by which we lease the Meadows' real estate assets to Penn.
+Currently, we have master leases with Penn, Caesars and Boyd under which we lease thirty one, six and three properties, respectively, to these tenants.
+We also have a long-term lease with Casino Queen and separate single property leases with Penn, Caesars and Boyd.
 The accounting guidance under ASC 842 is complex and requires the use of judgments and assumptions by management to determine the proper accounting treatment of a lease.
 We perform a lease classification test upon the entry into any new tenant lease or lease modification to determine if we will account for the lease as an operating or sales-type lease.
 The revenue recognition model and thus the presentation of our financial statements is significantly different under operating leases and sales-type leases.